What Is A Dram Shop Lawsuit?

 Everyone knows that drinking alcohol makes it nearly impossible to drive in a safe manner.
 Even minor intoxication clouds a driver’s visual field and reduces their capacity to react appropriately to the changing conditions of a road environment.
 Under these circumstances, accidents are a foregone conclusion.
 Even so, drunk drivers continue to harm innocent drivers, passengers and pedestrians every day, causing untold suffering.

-Drunk driving is illegal in Pennsylvania, New York, New Jersey and Delaware.
-It’s a crime to drive in each of these four states with a blood alcohol level above 0.08.
+Drunk driving is illegal in Pennsylvania and virtually every other state in the country.
+More specifically, it’s a crime to drive with a blood alcohol level above 0.08.
 But the criminal justice system goes relatively easy on drunk drivers.
 In Pennsylvania, for example, the penalty for a first-time drunk driving infraction is only a $300 fine.
 Even penalties for second-time drunk drivers are on the lenient side.

 The situation isn’t much better for drunk driving accident victims.
 While the criminal justice system is excellent at punishing offenders for their misconduct, support for survivors is few and far between, especially when it comes to financial compensation.